-Nokia Networks email: {jaana.laiho, mikko.kylvaja, albert.hoglund}@nokia.com phone +358718023773 fax +358718023876
+Nokia Networks E-mail: {jaana.laiho, mikko.kylvaja, albert.hoglund}@nokia.com Phone +358718023773, Fax +358718023876

-Abstract - The scope of this paper is to introduce new analysis and visualisation methods for WCDMA cellular networks.
-The proposed examples are mainly based on the Self-Organising Map (SOM) method, but also other neural and statistical methods are equally applicable.
+Abstract - The scope of this paper is to introduce new analysis and visualization methods for WCDMA cellular networks.
+The proposed examples are mainly based on the Self-Organizing Map (SOM) method, but also other neural and statistical methods are equally applicable.
 The main motivation for advanced methods is to increase the abstraction level from the raw network measurements, i.e. radio access network language, to network functional areas or a language closer to the business of network operator.
-Furthermore, the vast amount of QoS and service combinations 3G will enable, require effective data handling procedures.
+Furthermore, the vast amount of Quality of Service (QoS) and service combinations 3G will enable, require effective data handling procedures.